When applying for life insurance, some applicants are declined at times because of a specific health issue.

 In some cases, an applicant may be in excellent health.
-Here, if the individual’s total cholesterol level is less than 250 mg / dL, and his or her cholesterol / HDL ratio is less than 6.0, it is possible that they could obtain a preferred rate – even if they are taking certain types of medication that have been prescribed for their cholesterol condition.
+Here, if the individual’s total cholesterol level is less than 250 mg / dL, and his or her cholesterol / HDL ratio is less than 6.0, it is possible that they could obtain a preferred rate – even if they are taking specific kinds of medications that have been prescribed for their cholesterol condition.

-There are other ways of improving your chances of obtaining a Standard – or even a Preferred – premium rate, when your application is being reviewed by the life insurance underwriters.
+There are other ways of improving your chances of obtaining a Standard – or even a Preferred – premium rate when your application is being reviewed by the insurance underwriters.
 These include submitting additional information about how you are controlling your condition through diet and/or exercise.
-In doing so, the underwriters can get a clearer picture of your overall health and lifestyle.
+In doing so, the underwriters can get a more definite picture of your overall lifestyle and health.

 No Medical Exam Life Insurance Plans

-The most obvious advantage is that anyone can purchase one of these plans, regardless of any health or pre-existing conditions.
-Everyone deserves to have life insurance, and your health shouldn’t stop you.
-Even if you’ve been declined for coverage in the past, you can still purchase one of these plans.
+All people deserve to have life insurance, and your health shouldn’t stop you.
+Even if you’ve been rejected for coverage in the past, you can still purchase a type of plan.

-Another disadvantage to these plans is that there is going to be a low limit on how much life insurance you can buy without taking the medical exam.
-Most insurance companies will only allow you to purchase around $250,000 of life insurance, and for most applicants that isn’t going to be enough coverage.
-If you need more than that, you’ll have to purchase two policies or apply for a traditional plan.
+Many companies will only let you buy about $250,000 of life insurance, and for most candidates that aren’t going to be adequate coverage.
+If you need further security than that, you might want to think about two policies or apply for a traditional plan.

 Calculating Your Life Insurance Needs

-There are several factors that go into determining how much life insurance your family will need if you were to pass away.
+There are numerous determinants for seeing what kind of life insurance your family will need if you happened to pass away.
 It’s vital that you give them enough coverage.

-The first number that you should look at is all of your debts and final expenses.
-The primary goal of your plan is to give your loved ones enough money to pay off all of your major debts, like your mortgage.
+The first figure that you might want to look at is all of your debts and final expenses.
+The primary purpose of your policy is to provide your loved ones enough money to pay off all of your major debts, like your mortgage.
 Make sure that your plan won’t leave them with any leftover debts.

-The next number that you should look at is your paycheck.
-The secondary goal of your plan is to replace your source of income if you were to pass away.
-A life insurance policy will give your family the money that they need to pay for any necessary expenses without sacrificing their standard of living.
+The next thing you should see is your paycheck.
+The secondary intent of your protection plan is to restore your source of income if you, unfortunately, passed away.
+A life insurance policy will help your family have the cash that they require to pay for any necessary expenses without reducing their pattern of living.

-When you’re looking to get a proper life insurance plan, you should consider getting anywhere from seven to ten times your annual salary.
+When you’re looking to get a proper life insurance plan, you should consider getting anywhere from seven to ten times your annual pay.

 How To Obtain Life Insurance With Cholesterol Issues

-When applying for life insurance with cholesterol issues, it helps to work with a company that has access to more than one insurer.
-This way, you will have the ability to compare coverage and quotes from a variety of carriers.
+When trying to obtain life insurance with cholesterol issues, it helps to work with a business that can communicate to more than one insurer.
+With this, you will have the ability to compare coverage and quotes from a variety of carriers.

-At Insure Now 365 work with many of the top rated life insurance companies in the industry, and we are familiar with which carriers are more accepting of applicants with various risk factors.
-Let us help to point you in the right direction – essentially saving you countless hours of time and frustration in the life insurance application process.
+At Insure Now 365, we work with the best in the business, and we are close to carriers who are more accepting of applicants with various risk factors.
+Let us guide you on the right path – saving you hours of frustration and time in the insurance application process.

-In order to start the process of comparing life insurance quotes, simply use the form on this page.
-If you have any additional questions or concerns about life insurance, quotes, or how to apply for life insurance with cholesterol issues, please feel free to give us a call, toll-free, at 888-229-7522 and we will be happy to help.
+Whenever you are ready to start comparing life insurance quotes, simply fill out our form on this page.
+If you need any info at all about life insurance, quotes, or how to apply for life insurance with cholesterol issues, you can reach us, toll-free, at 888-229-7522 and we would love to talk to you.